Phonological history of English consonant clusters: Yod-coalescence

 Coalescence can even occur across word boundaries, as in the colloquial "gotcha" /ˈgɒtʃə/ (for got you /ˈgɒtju/) and "whatcha" /ˈwɒtʃə/ (for what're you /ˈwɒtərjə/).

 In certain English accents, yod-coalescence also occurs in stressed syllables, as in tune and dune.
-That occurs only in Australian, Cockney, Estuary English, Zimbabwean English, some speakers of Hiberno-English, Newfoundland English, South African English, and to a certain extent in New Zealand English, many speakers in Scottish English, and even some varieties of English in Asia, like Philippine English (many speakers because of the influence by the phonology of their mother languages).
+That occurs in Australian, Cockney, Estuary English, Zimbabwean English, some speakers of Hiberno-English, Newfoundland English, South African English, and to a certain extent in New Zealand English, RP, many speakers in Scottish English, and even some varieties of English in Asia, like Philippine English (many speakers because of the influence of the phonology of their mother languages).
 That results in pronunciations such as the following: